davorg/dmp/chapters/chapter08.md

 been corrupted between the time it was created and the time we received it.
-By simply comparing the number of records that we processed against the number that the file claims to contain, we can easily tell if any went missing in transmission. !!!
-FOOTNOTE  2 As with the header information, including this data within the file isn’t the only way to do it.
+By simply comparing the number of records that we processed against the number that the file claims to contain, we can easily tell if any went missing in transmission.

+As with the header information, including this data within the file isn’t the only way to do it.
 Another common method is to send a second file with a similar name that contains the number of records.
-In the example of my CDs, we might have another file called 19990916\_dave.rec which contains only the number 6. !!!
+In the example of my CDs, we might have another file called *19990916\_dave.rec* which contains only the number 6.

 This then demonstrates one important reason for having more complex data files.
 They allow us to include *metadata*—data about the data we